mandado/hsl-palette/README.md

 # HSL PALETTE

-Generate palette by darken color, based in this article ( https://refactoringui.com/previews/building-your-color-palette/ )
+Generate palette by darken color, idea inspired in this article ( https://refactoringui.com/previews/building-your-color-palette/ )

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).